TGIS/AI

 A distinction that matters for the tool's design:

-2. Showing maps — the user asks a question and the answer IS a map, with the right layers applied.
-The AI agent does not just interpret spatial data; it presents it visually.
+2. Showing maps: the user asks a question and the answer IS a map, with the right layers applied.
+The AI agent interprets spatial data and presents it visually.

 Both are needed.
 The first is technically more straightforward (text-to-GIS-query).
-The second requires the system to generate or compose visual outputs, which is harder but often more impactful — sometimes a map with red-and-green corridors says more than a paragraph.
+The second requires the system to generate or compose visual outputs, which is harder but often more useful.
+Sometimes a map with red-and-green corridors says more than a paragraph.

 Multilingual Access

-TGIS should support simultaneous translation — users query in any language and receive responses in that language.
+TGIS should support simultaneous translation.
+Users query in any language and receive responses in that language.
 Current LLMs handle this well for major languages.
-This matters because transport policymakers in partner countries work in French, Spanish, Arabic, Portuguese, and other languages, not just English.
+This matters because transport policymakers in partner countries work in French, Spanish, Arabic, Portuguese, and other languages, English among them.
 Building multilingual support from the start avoids the trap of anglophone-only tools that exclude most of the intended users.

 Scope

-• A layer above existing platforms, not a replacement for them
+• Built on existing platforms, not a replacement for them

 • An intelligence and planning tool, designed for analysis rather than real-time control